AgnesCroteau/SOEN342_Best_Team_Ever/README.md

 - Admin interface to view the number of registrations from students and tutors, status of faculty members (online, offline), status of sessions (milestones), courses and requests.

 ## Additional Features implemented by E-Academy
-•Different tutoring levels: elementary, high school, college (some tutors work better with kids) •A tutor description page (about me, education, subjects, teaching/work experience) •A RateMyTutor page where students can leave reviews/comments about the tutors •A forum page where students can post questions to be answered by tutors •Tutoring in person
+- Different tutoring levels: elementary, high school, college (some tutors work better with kids)
+- A tutor description page (about me, education, subjects, teaching/work experience)
+- A RateMyTutor page where students can leave reviews/comments about the tutors
+- A forum page where students can post questions to be answered by tutors
+- Tutoring in person
-•Homework help
+- Homework help
-•Summer school
+- Summer school
-•Speech therapy
+- Speech therapy